ZabardaevaE/tic-tac-toe/README.md

 ## :rocket: Cool tech
 - Programming languages I use were:
- HTML + CSS
+ HTML + CSS;
  JavaScript

 ## :scream: Bugs to fix :poop:
 - The reset function required more work as it is only delete information but do not restart the game.
+Restart button is working propely now!

 ## :sob: Lessons learnt
-- I require better time management to finish the project
+- I require better time management to finish the project and more practice.

 ## :white_check_mark: Future features
 - I could add reload function and some animation